 Octane, the adrenaline junkie, is a slippery fish who is hard to catch.
 His Stim ability costs you 10 health, but gives you a temporary speed boost that is excellent for repositioning or flanking in a fight.
 You should also use it at the start of each match to give you a huge advantage in looting so you can secure your landing spot as fast as possible.
 Take your teammates’ loot before they can get to it – that’s the Octane spirit.
 The Stim’s health cost isn’t lethal; using it when you’re under 10 health won’t make you keel over instantly and leave you twitching in a puddle, so if you need to escape in an emergency you should use it to retreat.
 Try to strafe while stimming to make yourself harder to hit.
 If you’ve got nifty movement skills, it’s possible to bunny hop whilst healing after using a stim – a tricky move to master, but one that could end up saving your life.

 Swift Mend means you don’t have to worry about topping up your health too much when you’re out of combat, meaning you can save your heals up.
 Use your ultimate to traverse canyons or save time climbing obstacles.
-If you hit the jump button when you hit the pad you’ll get extra height and distance from your portable trampoline.
+If you hit the jump button when you hit the pad you’ll get extra height and distance from your portable trampoline, and it now gives you the ability to double jump while in the air.
 If you’re using the Launch Pad to evade pursuers, you can destroy it after you’re done using it.
-It’s not the greatest ulti in the game; other Legends have more useful mobility ultimates and you’re at risk of being shot down while you sail through the air.
+It’s not the greatest ulti in the game; other Legends have more useful mobility ultimates and you’re at risk of being shot down while you sail slowly through the air.

 - Tactical Ability: Psyche Out

-Send out a holographic decoy to confuse the enemy.
+Send out a holographic decoy to confuse the enemy, which you can control with H.

 - Passive Ability: Encore!

-Deploy a team of Decoys to distract enemies while you cloak.
+Deploy a team of six controllable Decoys to distract enemies.

 Mirage is based around sending out decoys to confuse the enemy.
 Sadly, the decoys aren’t particularly confusing.
 Nevertheless, they can still be used tactically to some advantage – they can scout out traps and block shots, and the cooldown is low so use them as much as you can If you’re entering a building, send a decoy in ahead of your squad to see if you can bait out any reactive fire.
-The decoys stand still when they get to their target location, so it’s best to leave them loitering at a window, or in front of a loot or death box.
+Pressing H makes them controllable, meaning they mimic your movements and make them seem more realistic.
+This leads to Mirage being able to bamboozle more enemies than ever before, but isn’t useful for much other than scouting.